lspieser/myonset/doc/source/guide_emgtools.rst

 As said above, those methods detect the presence of EMG activity as soon as signal amplitude exceeds a threshold value determined by the mean and variance of baseline EMG signal
 (see for instance Hodges and Bui, 1996 [HoBu96]_).
 In the case of double threshold method, EMG activity is detected if a minimum number of data points during a given time window exceeds the threshold value (see Bonato et al., 1998 [BoDK98]_).
-We first describe the function ``detector_var``, based on a customized single threshold method, and then ``detector_dbl_th`` that uses double threshold detection.
+We first describe the function used in the case of single threshold detection (function ``detector_var``),
+and then the one used for double threshold detection method (function ``detector_dbl_th``).

 .. _function_detector_var:

 2.2.1.
-Function detector_var
+Single threshold detection: ``detector_var`` function

-This function detects active EMG time periods on continuous EMG signal, it can be used on raw or Teager-Kaiser transformed EMG.
+The ``detector_var`` is based on a customized single threshold detection method.
+It detects active EMG time periods on continuous EMG signal, it can be used on raw or Teager-Kaiser transformed EMG.
 For example, with data_trial a 1D array containing single trial EMG signal and times the corresponding time latencies::

     active_periods = myo.detector_var(data_trial, times, th=3.5, sf=sf)